 Even going back as far as checking the registration of the original domain https://maui-project.org which dates back to 2018-05-06, and the current (which is under KDE infrastructure) https://mauikit.org, which dates back to 2018-09-21, it’s relatively easy to observe that the Maui Project predates this rebranding by Microsoft.

-This situation leads us to think that UXDivers, might be considering renaming their product “Grial Kit” to MauiKit, as indicated in this tweet.
+This situation leads us to think UXDivers might consider renaming their product “Grial Kit” to MauiKit, as indicated in this tweet.
 Once again, we hope that this situation is resolved with civility and efficacy.
-We want to remain certain that these acts are not motivated by UXDivers being part of Xamarin’s Partner programs.
+We want to remain confident that these acts are not motivated by UXDivers being part of Xamarin’s Partner programs.
 However, these actions make us cautious of their true intentions.

-We will contact them after looking for advice on this matter with the appropriate representation.
+We will contact them after seeking advice on this matter with the appropriate representation.

-Finally, we would like to kindly ask the UXDivers team that develops this software to consider not going through with these changes.
-We think that UXDivers are knowledgeable enough to come up with a different name for their products easily.
-Lastly, we want to invite Xamarin to step in and talk with their partners to avoid future situations like this.
+Finally, we kindly ask the UXDivers team that develops this software to consider not going through with these changes.
+We think UXDivers are knowledgeable enough to quickly develop a different name for their products.
+Lastly, we want to invite Xamarin to step in and talk with their partners to avoid future situations.

 — Nitrux Latinoamericana S.C.